cmu-delphi/delphi-epidata/docs/api/v5-signals/claims_outpatient.md

 ## Lag & Backfill

 Claims typically arrive 3 to 7 days after the date of service.
 Delphi runs daily updates across a rolling lookback window to incorporate late-arriving and revised claims.

+---

+## Source and Licensing

+De-identified medical billing claims contributed by Delphi health system partners.
+This dataset is made available under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).